lyteword/chspurgeon-tod/volume-5/psalm-109.md

 **Verse 23.** *I am gone like the shadow when it declineth.* —Bishop Horsley renders, *"I am just gone, like the shadow stretched to its utmost length";* and remarks:—"The state of the shadows of terrestrial objects at sunset, lengthening every instant, and growing faint as they lengthen; and in the instant that they shoot to an immeasurable length disappearing."

 **Verse 23.** *I am tossed up and down as the locust.* Although the locusts have sufficient strength of flight to remain on the wing for a considerable period, and to pass over great distances, they have little or no command over the direction of their flight, always travel with the wind, in the same way as the quail.
-So entirely are they at the mercy of the wind, that if a sudden gust arises the locusts are tossed about in the most helpless manner; and if they should happen to come across one of the circular air currents that are so frequently found in the countries which they inhabit, they are whirled round and round without the least power of extricating themselves.— *J.G.
-Wood.*
+So entirely are they at the mercy of the wind, that if a sudden gust arises the locusts are tossed about in the most helpless manner; and if they should happen to come across one of the circular air currents that are so frequently found in the countries which they inhabit, they are whirled round and round without the least power of extricating themselves.— *J. G. Wood.*

 **Verse 23.** *I am tossed up and down as the locust.* This reference is to the flying locust.
-I have had frequent opportunities to notice how these squadrons are tossed up and down, and whirled round and round by the ever varying currents of the mountain winds.— *W.M.
-Thomson.*
+I have had frequent opportunities to notice how these squadrons are tossed up and down, and whirled round and round by the ever varying currents of the mountain winds.— *W. M. Thomson.*

 **Verse 28.** *Let them curse, but bless thou.* Fear not thou, who art a saint, their imprecations; this is but like false fire in the pan of an uncharged gun, it gives a crack, but hurts not; God's blessings will cover thee from their curse.— *William Gurnall.*